 The Municipality has established Municipal Public Accounts Committee (MPAC) which plays an Oversight role.
 The Committee is comprised of non-executive councillors, with the specific purpose of providing Council with comments and recommendations on the Annual Report.

-MPAC prepared an oversight report which served before Council on the 29 of March 2021 in compliance with the MFMA.
+MPAC prepared an oversight report which served before Council on 29 March 2021 in compliance with the MFMA.